<< Click to Display Table of Contents >> Navigation: REST API > EQuIS REST API Overview |

 EarthSoft uses Swagger to document our REST API for any EQuIS Installation.
 Swagger is a specification for documenting REST API.
 It specifies the format (URL, method, and representation) to describe REST web services.
 It also provides tools to generate/compute the documentation from application code.
 (See https://swagger.io/ for detailed information on Swagger.)

 A Swagger document is machine readable data formatted in JSON (JavaScript Object Notation), which is available in every installation of EQuIS Enterprise.
 The Swagger document is dynamic in that it represents the current configuration for an EQuIS installation.
-EarthSoft provides a Swagger User Interface (UI) to read the swagger the document.
+EarthSoft provides a Swagger User Interface (UI) to read the Swagger document.
 The Swagger UI will interpret the Swagger JSON document, allowing users to explore the EQuIS API.
 The Swagger JSON document can be accessed directly via the link at the top of the Swagger UI page.
 The Swagger JSON document can also be consumed by other software/services, such as Azure Power Automate.

 Connection to EQuIS using REST API is through an EQuIS 7 Enterprise site, Build 19300 or later.
 The EQuIS 7 Enterprise site must also have a REST API License applied (see the Enterprise Applying Licenses article).
 Users assigned to the REST API role can generate an API token in the Security tab of the User Profile Editor in EQuIS Enterprise.